phalcon/dockerfiles/app/ubuntu-16.04/php-7.2/README.md

 # "/app" is a working directory as it set in parent image.
 We copy all files
 # inside current working dir.
 This approach implies that we don't use the
 # current container to install PHP dependencies using composer and build any
-# preject related stuff.
-Any required project dependencies should be received
+# project related stuff.
+Any required project dependencies should be obtained
 # on host system or via special build images.
 We're use this image as a real
 # container for the application, not as a build system.
 COPY . /app